sararace/school-projects/README.md

 My Projects
 ===============

-My name is Sara Millar and these are projects that I have made for various classes at UCSD.
+My name is Sara Race and these are projects that I have made for various classes at UCSD.
 These projects were written individually.

 Game of Life Android App
 ------------------------